gertrude-app/web/docs/src/pages/faqs.md

   hidden&mdash;the Gertrude app clearly lets the user know if their screen and keystrokes are being recorded.
-This also makes it so I can now temporarily suspend the filter&mdash;I know it's safe becuase I'll see their activity afterwards, and they know it.
+This also makes it so I can now temporarily suspend the filter&mdash;I know it's safe becuase I'll see their activity afterwards, and they know it too.
-- **Remote control.** Every other solution I tried had to be primarily configured and managed _on my kids' computer_.
+- **Remote control.** Every other solution I tried had to be configured and managed _on my kids' computer_.
 Every time they needed something changed or unlocked, they would have to bring me their computer so I could authenticate and tweak the settings.
 I built Gertrude so that I could manage every aspect of their protection from the comfort of _my own computer or phone, no matter where I was._

 ## Does it work on iPhones or iPads?